satkar605/retention-optimizer/PRESCRIPTIVE_MODEL_EXPLAINED.md

 ✅ **Proven optimal solutions** (not heuristic guesses)
 ✅ **400% ROI** with realistic operational constraints
-✅ **10-15 second solve time** for interactive decision support
+✅ **<3 second solve time** for interactive decision support (demo scale)
 ✅ **Ethical, balanced campaigns** that respect all customer segments
-✅ **Scalable methodology** from 5K to 75K+ customers
+✅ **Scalable methodology** from 250 to 75K+ customers
+✅ **Realistic for music streaming:** Digital channels only (no phone calls)

 **Bottom Line:**
 This is not just a ranking algorithm—it's a **production-grade optimization system** that maximizes business value while ensuring fairness, diversity, and compliance.
+The demo uses 250 customers to stay within Gurobi's free license, but the methodology scales seamlessly to production datasets.

 ---